- Dr. Tammy Garland

 - (423) 425-2228

 - 801 McCallie, Rm.
 102

-Dr. Tammy Garland is Associate Professor and Graduate Coordinator for the UTC Criminal Justice Department.
+Dr. Tammy Garland is Associate Professor in Criminal Justice and MSCJ Graduate Coordinator for the UTC Department of Social, Cultural, and Justice Studies.
 Dr. Garland received her Bachelor’s Degree from the University of Kentucky (1997), a Master’s Degree from Eastern Kentucky University (1999), and a doctorate from Sam Houston State University (2004).
 She primarily teaches courses in drugs and crime, victimology, juvenile justice, and crime and popular culture.
-Her current research interests include juvenile bullying, drug policy, and the victimization of women, children, and the homeless.
+Her current research interests include popular culture and crime, juvenile bullying, drug policy, and the victimization of women, children, and the homeless.